fluent-vue/docs/src/index.md

 features:
 - title: Simple API
   details: Just 2 methods, 1 directive and 1 component is all you need to internationalize your app.
-- title: Vue 2 and 3 compatible
-  details: By utilising @vue/composition-api and internally vue-demi, fluent-vue is made compatible both with Vue version 2 and version 3.
-- title: SFC support
+- title: Powerful
-  details: With fluent-vue-loader you can include localization messages with rest of your single file component code.
+  details: Fluent syntax allows to represent complex concepts of natural languages.
 - title: Easy to read
   details: Fluent syntax used for describing translation is easy to read and understand.
-- title: Powerful
-  details: Fluent syntax allows to represent complex concepts of natural languages.
 - title: Asymmetric localization
   details: Natural-sounding translations with genders and grammatical cases only when necessary.
+- title: Vue 2 and 3 compatible
+  details: By utilising vue-demi, fluent-vue is made compatible both with Vue version 2 and version 3.
+- title: SFC support
+  details: With unplugin-fluent-vue you can include localization messages with rest of your single file component code.

 hero:
   name: fluent-vue